commandAGI/commandAGI/docs/developers/provisioners.md

 # Provisioner System for Developers

-This guide provides detailed information about the CommandLAB provisioner system for library developers who want to extend or modify the system.
+This guide provides detailed information about the commandAGI2 provisioner system for library developers who want to extend or modify the system.

 ## Architecture Overview